+Learning Target

+5.2.
+Properties of Parabolas

+[Standard] - Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.

-Learning Target CCSS 5.2.
-Properties of Parabolas 5.2.
-CC.9-12.F-IF.B.4, CC.9-12.F-IF.C.7.A [Standard] - For a function that models a relationship between two quantities, interpret key features of graphs and tables in terms of the quantities, and sketch araphs showing key features given a verbal description of the relationships.
-Key features include: intercepts: intervals where the function is increasing. decreasing. positive, or negative: relative maximums and minimum: symmetries: end behavior: and periodicity.
-[Standard] - Granh linear and auadratic functions and show intercents, maxima, and 1 , 5.3.
-Transforming Parabolas 5.3.
-CC.9-12.F-IF.B.4, CC.9-12.F-IF.C.7.A, [Standard] - For a function that models a relationship between two quantities CC.9-12.A-CED.A.2, interpret key features of graphs and tables in terms of the quantities, and sketch CC.9-12.F-BF.B.3, CC.9aranhs showing key features given a verhal description of the relationships Key 12.N-Q.A.2 features include: intercents: intervals where the function is increasing decreasing nositive, or negative: relative maximums and minimum: symmetries: end behavior: and periodicity periodicity.
+[Standard] - For a function that models a relationship between two quantities, interpret key features of graphs and tables in terms of the quantities, and sketch graphs showing key features given a verbal description of the relationship.
+Key features include: intercepts; intervals where the function is increasing, decreasing, positive, or negative; relative maximums and minimums; symmetries; end behavior; and periodicity.

 [Standard] - Graph linear and quadratic functions and show intercepts, maxima, and minima.

+[Standard] - Write a function defined by an expression in different but equivalent forms to reveal and explain different properties of the function.

+[Standard] - Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
+For example, given a graph of one quadratic function and an algebraic expression for another, say which has the larger maximum.

+5.3.
+Transforming Parabolas

+[Standard] - For a function that models a relationship between two quantities, interpret key features of graphs and tables in terms of the quantities, and sketch graphs showing key features given a verbal description of the relationship.
+Key features include: intercepts; intervals where the function is increasing, decreasing, positive, or negative; relative maximums and minimums; symmetries; end behavior; and periodicity.

+[Standard] - Graph linear and quadratic functions and show intercepts, maxima, and minima.

 [Standard] - Create equations in two or more variables to represent relationships between quantities; graph equations on coordinate axes with labels and scales.

+[Standard] - Identify the effect on the graph of replacing f(x) by f(x) + k, k f(x), f(kx),

+Standards

+5.2.
+NJSLS-A-CED.A.2, NJSLS-F-IF.B.4, NJSLS-F-IF.C.7.a, NJSLS-F-IF.C.8, NJSLS-F-IF.C.9

-[Standard] - Identify the effect on the graph of replacing f(x) by f(x) + k, k f(x), f(kx), and f(x+k) for specific values of k (both positive and negative); find the value of k given the graphs.
+5.3.
+NJSLS-F-IF.B.4, NJSLS-F-IF.C.7.a, NJSLS-A-CED.A.2, NJSLS-F-BF.B.3, NJSLS-A-CED.A.1 and f(x + k) for specific values of k (both positive and negative); find the value of k given the graphs.
 Experiment with cases and illustrate an explanation of the effects on the graph using technology.
 Include recognizing even and odd functions from their graphs and algebraic expressions for them.

-[Standard] - Define appropriate quantities for the purpose of descriptive modeling.
+[Standard] - Create equations and inequalities in one variable and use them to solve problems.
+Include equations arising from linear and quadratic functions, and simple rational and exponential functions.

 5.4.
-CC.9-12.A-SSE.A.2.
-CC.9-12.A-SSE.B.3.A, CC.9-12.F-IF.B.4 5.4.
 Factoring Quadratic Expressions